-, 09 November, 2019 / 3:25 AM
+Algiers, 09 November, 2019 / 3:25 am (ACI Africa).

 Fr.
 Arinze Madu, the Nigerian Catholic Priest who had been abducted at the gate of Queen of Apostles Spiritual Year Seminary in Nigeria’s Enugu diocese and later released unharmed has recounted his two-day ordeal in the hands of his abductors and told ACI Africa that his safe release was God’s doing and that he had started preparing himself for eternal life.

 “I believe that God saved me from the hands of those criminals for a purpose, I never knew I will make it back alive,” Fr.
 Madu told ACI Africa in a telephone interview Friday, November 8.